All Around Helpers: Willing to volunteer wherever needed. Indoors or out. Varied hours and work assignments.

 Delivery Personal: Pick up from local merchants and suppliers food, equipment, and supplies and deliver them to designated distribution points.

-Dog Handlers: Help assist mushers in team control and safely handle sled dogs before, during and after the race.
+Dog Handlers: Assist mushers in team control and safely handle sled dogs at the race start.
 Work is outside and proper winter clothing is necessary.
-Works with Start Chute Boss.
+Works with Dog Hanlding Coordinator and Start Chute Boss.

 Equipment Inventory: Help inventory, track and repair all race equipment.